medic/cht-docs/content/en/apps/features/integrations/generic.md

 ## Sending data to other systems

 Using the [outbound]({{< ref "apps/reference/app-settings/outbound" >}}) feature, you can configure the CHT to send data to another system.
-Before starting, you'll want to make sure you understand the APIs of the destination system and have login credentials with adequate privelages.
+Before starting, you'll want to make sure you understand the APIs of the destination system and have login credentials with adequate privileges.

 To send data to other systems from the CHT, you will need to do the following: